-If you're looking to drop or reduce meat from your diet, first of all, Congratulations!
-Even cutting your meat intake by half makes a positive impact on the animals, the environment, and your health.
-But now that you've made the decision to eat less meat, you're not sure how to eat less meat.
-It makes sense—most of us live in a culture where meat is the main dish, and everything else is just
+If you're looking to drop or reduce meat and dairy from your diet, first of all, Congratulations!
+Even cutting your meat/dairy intake by half makes a positive impact on the animals, the environment, and your health.
+But now that you've made the decision to eat more plant-based meals, you're not sure how to.

-Maybe you've already kicked meat out of your diet or maybe you're just exploring your options.
-Either way, if you're looking for more motivation, here are nine tips to help you say goodbye to meat.
+Maybe you've already kicked meat or dairy out of your diet or maybe you're just exploring your options.
+Either way, if you're looking for more motivation, here are nine tips to help you say goodbye to meat and dairy.

 1. Netflix and Chill

 When I decided to stop eating meat, I wasn't sure if or how I would do it.
 But then I fell down a little rabbit hole called the internet.
 YouTube videos and vegan blogs led me to full-blown documentaries--one of which was literally life-changing for me: a little film called Earthlings.

 I watched it.
 I cried.
 I was traumatized (but obviously less so than the subjects of the film).
 And when it was over, I was ready to begin my vegan journey.
 So if you want a one-stop, quick fix to cure your hamburger and chicken nugget cravings—then I suggest you take the deep dive into the likes of Earthlings or Dominion and never look back.

 On the other hand, if the thought of subjecting yourself to several hours of gruesome animal cruelty footage makes you a little weak in the belly, then a) I don't blame you and b) you're in luck.
 There are plenty of more palatable documentaries available.
 Start with Forks Over Knives, What the Health, Cowspiracy, and Game Changers.
 Make a night of it.
 Invite your partner or roommates, pop a little popcorn, and chill.
 (Caveat: Please screen films prior to watching with children.)